 The instructor will review the appeal and provide a written response to the student’s concern.
 The instructor will return the response to the Academic Advisor within 10 business days of receipt of the appeal.
 The Academic Advisor will share the instructor’s written response with the student.
 If the concern is not resolved, the appeal will move to Step 3.

-The Academic Advisor will send the Academic Appeal form and written document to the Director of Academic Affairs.
-The Director of Academic Affairs/designee will have 10 business days to render a decision and return the appeal to the academic advisor or designee.
+The Academic Advisor will send the Academic Appeal form and written document to the Associate Provost/designee.
+The Associate Provost/designee will have 10 business days to render a decision and return the appeal to the academic advisor or designee.

 The Academic Advisor will inform the student of the decision.
-Upon the student’s request, the Director of Academic Affairs/designee may review the decision with the student.
 Within five business days of notification, the student will indicate, in writing on the Academic Appeal form, his/her acceptance of the decision or the desire to move the appeal to Step 4.

 If the concern is not resolved in Step 3, and the student chooses to pursue the concern further, the Academic Advisor will contact the chair of the judiciary council and will forward all documentation.
 The judiciary council will be convened within 15 business days of receipt of the appeal to resolve the concern.